dataloop-ai-joint-dev/dockerized-server/INFO.md

 2. `CMD ["python", "app.py", "--host=0.0.0.0", "--port=9000"]` - (line 17)

 ### Install the Application
-Please reach out to your Dataloop Customer Success manager to get the application installed in your project.
+See the sections: `How to Run Locally` and `How to Run Remotely` in the `README.md` repository file.

 ### Technology
 * Python